google/or-tools/ortools/sat/doc/reference.md

     sum(demands[i] if times[i] <= t) in [min_level, max_level]

 Args:
-    times: A list of positive integer variables which specify the time of the filling or emptying the reservoir.
+  times: A list of positive integer variables which specify the time of the
+    filling or emptying the reservoir.
-    demands: A list of integer values that specifies the amount of the emptying or feeling.
+  demands: A list of integer values that specifies the amount of the
+    emptying or feeling.
-    min_level: At any time >= 0, the level of the reservoir must be greater of equal than the min level.
+  min_level: At any time >= 0, the level of the reservoir must be greater of
+    equal than the min level.
-    max_level: At any time >= 0, the level of the reservoir must be less or equal than the max level.
+  max_level: At any time >= 0, the level of the reservoir must be less or
+    equal than the max level.

 Returns:
   An instance of the Constraint class.

 Raises:
   ValueError: if max_level < min_level.

-<h3 id="ortools.sat.python.cp_model.CpModel.AddReservoirConstraintWithActive">AddReservoirConstraintWithActive</h3>
+### AddReservoirConstraintWithActive
 ```python
 CpModel.AddReservoirConstraintWithActive(self, times, demands, actives, min_level, max_level)
 ```